tyler-technologies-oss/forge-react/README.md

 };
 ```

-Alternatively, if you're using class-based components, you can show a dialog (which internally uses the `useForgeDialog` hook) like this:
+Alternatively, if you're using components, you can show a dialog like this:

 ```ts
 import { ForgeDialog } from '@tylertech/forge';